 - Letter of postponement, withdrawal or termination

 - Requests for copies of evaluations

 After ten years the center will maintain only a face sheet indicating last known directory information and dates of attendance.
 All other materials will be securely discarded.

-Regarding research: If information in student records or in a CPE supervisor’s records is considered of research value, and a CPE center or ACPE desires to collect and use such material for research, a release form shall be made available for the person's signature.
-No personally identifiable material will be used for research without the person's written permission for its use.
+Regarding research: If information in student records or in a CPE Certified Educator’s records is considered of research value, and a CPE center or ACPE desires to collect and use such material for research, the student’s ACPE “Use of Clinical Materials Consent Form” that student’s sign in the CPE admissions interview is the student’s permission for the CPE Center to use the documents.

-Violations of these protocols may be reported to: ACPE Accreditation Commission, Attn: Dr. Eugene Robinson (Chair), 1814 Clairmont Road, Suite 103, Decatur, GA 30033.
+Violations of these protocols may be reported to: ACPE Accreditation Commission, Attn: Accreditation Chair, 55 Ivan Allen Jr. Boulevard, Suite 835, Atlanta, GA 30308